 Since commission arrangements relating to a particular territory are likely to be international and cover more than one country, it is advisable to specify what country’s law will govern the interpretation of the Agreement if there is a dispute.

 Largely because of the confidential nature of the transaction, an arbitration clause has been incorporated.
 Arbitration is a private method of resolving disputes and more appropriate in an arrangement such as this than the courts of a particular country.
 Arbitration awards are frequently enforced by the courts if a party against whom an award is made fails to honour that award.

 ContractStore’s free document Z138 provides guidance on arbitration and Z139 gives guidance on governing law and jurisdiction clauses.

 As already mentioned, this is a very short and simple Agreement and it is not intended for use in a sophisticated transaction or one which is more akin to a formal agency agreement.

 There is another point for a company to consider when appointing a commission agent such as this – that is the potential risk if the agent pays bribes in order to get business.
-In a number of countries, this is illegal and in the UK, for example, when the Bribery Act 2010 is fully implemented in 2011, a company whose agent bribes a foreign official could itself be prosecuted.
+In a number of countries, this is illegal and in the UK, under the Bribery Act 2010, a company whose agent bribes a foreign official could itself be prosecuted.
 It is therefore sensible for a company to have a code of conduct in place and to get the agent to agree to comply with it and/or to have a clause which expressly deals with bribery.
 For example:

 “The Consultant undertakes to comply with the code of conduct which has been supplied to him by the Company and not, in his dealings with third parties, to act in any way that is illegal or that might adversely affect the reputation of the Company.”